-- Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
-A felony conviction will be considered evidence of failure to meet this standard. - 6.
+- 5. Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
+A felony conviction, even if unrelated to the practice of medicine, will be considered evidence of failure to meet this standard. - 6.
 Falsification of Information Falsification of any information or failure to disclose any adverse action will result in a deferral of a candidate's eligibility to sit for the Qualifying Examination for a period of at least 3 years.
 If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time.

-June 22, 2018 Qualifying Examination: Content
+June 21, 2019 Qualifying Examination: Content